Cream (band): Formation (1966)

-In contrast, while Bruce was in Bond's band, he and Baker had been notorious for their quarrelling.
+In contrast, while Bruce was in Bond's band, Baker and he had been notorious for their quarrelling.
 Their volatile relationship included on-stage fights and the sabotage of one another's instruments.
 After Baker fired Bruce from the band, Bruce continued to arrive for gigs; ultimately, Bruce was driven away from the band after Baker threatened him at knifepoint.

 Baker and Bruce tried to put aside their differences for the good of Baker's new trio, which he envisioned as collaborative, with each of the members contributing to music and lyrics.
 The band was named "Cream", as Clapton, Bruce, and Baker were already considered the "cream of the crop" among blues and jazz musicians in the exploding British music scene.
 Before deciding upon "Cream", the band considered calling themselves "Sweet 'n' Sour Rock 'n' Roll".
 Of the trio, Clapton had the biggest reputation in England; however, he was unknown in the United States, having left the Yardbirds before "For Your Love" hit the American Top Ten.

-The band made its unofficial debut at the Twisted Wheel on 29 July 1966.
-Its official debut came two nights later at the Sixth Annual Windsor Jazz & Blues Festival.
-Being new and with few original songs to its credit, they performed blues reworkings that thrilled the large crowd and earned it a warm reception.
-In October the band also got a chance to jam with Jimi Hendrix, who had recently arrived in London.
+The band made their unofficial debut at the Twisted Wheel on 29 July 1966, with the official debut two nights later at the Sixth Annual Windsor Jazz and Blues Festival.
+Being new and with few original songs to their credit, they performed blues reworkings that thrilled the large crowd and earned them a warm reception.
+In October, the band also got a chance to jam with Jimi Hendrix, who had recently arrived in London.
 Hendrix was a fan of Clapton's music and wanted a chance to play with him onstage.

-It was during the early organisation that they decided Bruce would serve as the group's lead vocalist.
-While Clapton was shy about singing, he occasionally harmonised with Bruce, and in time, took lead vocals on several Cream tracks including "Four Until Late", "Strange Brew", "World of Pain", "Outside Woman Blues", "Crossroads", and "Badge".
+During the early organisation, they decided Bruce would serve as the group's lead vocalist.
+While Clapton was shy about singing, he occasionally harmonised with Bruce, and in time, took lead vocals on several Cream tracks, including "Four Until Late", "Strange Brew", "World of Pain", "Outside Woman Blues", "Crossroads", and "Badge".